-Tests gene ontology enrichment for significant CpGs from Illumina's Infinium HumanMethylation450 or MethylationEPIC array, taking into account the differing number of probes per gene present on the array.
+Tests gene ontology enrichment for significant CpGs from Illumina's Infinium HumanMethylation450 or MethylationEPIC array, taking into account two different sources of bias: 1) the differing number of probes per gene present on the array, and 2) CpGs that are annotated to multiple genes.

-gometh(sig.cpg, all.cpg = NULL, collection = c("GO", "KEGG"), array.type = c("450K", "EPIC"), plot.bi sig.cpg character vector of significant CpG sites to test for GO term enrichment all.cpg character vector of all CpG sites tested.
-Defaults to all CpG sites on the array. collection the collection of pathways to test.
+sig.cpg Character vector of significant CpG sites to test for GO term enrichment. all.cpg Character vector of all CpG sites tested.
+Defaults to all CpG sites on the array. collection The collection of pathways to test.
 Options are "GO" and "KEGG".
-Defaults to "GO". array.type the Illumina methylation array used.
-Options are "450K" or "EPIC".
-Defaults to "450K". plot.bias logical, if true a plot showing the bias due to the differing numbers of probes per gene will be displayed prior.prob logical, if true will take into account the probability of significant differentially methylation due to numbers of probes per gene.
+Defaults to "GO".

+array.type The Illumina methylation array used.
+Options are "450K", "EPIC" or "EPIC_V2".
+Defaults to "450K". plot.bias Logical, if true a plot showing the bias due to the differing numbers of probes per gene will be displayed. prior.prob Logical, if true will take into account the probability of significant differential methylation due to numbers of probes per gene.
 If false, a hypergeometric test is performed ignoring any bias in the data. anno Optional.
-A DataFrame object containing the complete array annotation as gen- erated by the minfi getAnnotation function.
-Speeds up execution, if provided. equiv.cpg logical, if true then equivalent numbers of cpgs are used for odds calculation rather than total number cpgs.
+A DataFrame object containing the complete array annotation as generated by the minfi getAnnotation function.
+Speeds up execution, if provided. equiv.cpg Logical, if true then equivalent numbers of cpgs are used for odds calculation rather than total number cpgs.
+Only used if prior.prob=TRUE. fract.counts Logical, if true then fractional counting of Cpgs is used to account for CpGs that are annotated to multiple genes.
+Only used if prior.prob=TRUE. genomic.feature es Character vector or scalar indicating whether the gene set enrichment analysis should be restricted to CpGs from specific genomic locations.
+Options are "ALL", "TSS200", "TSS1500", "Body", "1stExon", "3'UTR", "5'UTR", "ExonBnd"; and the user can select any combination.
+Defaults to "ALL". sig.genes Logical, if true then the significant differentially methylated genes that overlap with the gene set of interest is outputted as the final column in the results table.

-This function takes a character vector of significant CpG sites, maps the CpG sites to Entrez Gene IDs, and tests for GO term or KEGG pathway enrichment using a hypergeometric test, taking into account the number of CpG sites per gene on the 450K/EPIC array.
-Geeleher et al. (2013) showed that a severe bias exists when performing gene set analysis for genome-wide methylation data that occurs due to the differing numbers of CpG sites profiled for each gene. gometh is based on the goseq method (Young et al., 2010) and calls the goana function for GO testing, or the kegga function for KEGG testing, both of which are from the limma package (Ritchie et al. 2015).
+This function takes a character vector of significant CpG sites, maps the CpG sites to Entrez Gene IDs, and tests for GO term or KEGG pathway enrichment using a Wallenius' non central hypergeometric test, taking into account the number of CpG sites per gene on the 450K/EPIC array and multi-gene annotated CpGs.
+Geeleher et al. (2013) showed that a severe bias exists when performing gene set analysis for genome-wide methylation data that occurs due to the differing numbers of CpG sites profiled for each gene. gometh is based on the goseq method (Young et al., 2010), and is a modification of the goana function in the limma package.
 If prior.prob is set to FALSE, then prior probabilities are not used and it is assumed that each gene is equally likely to have a significant CpG site associated with it.
-Genes associated with each CpG site are obtained from the annotation package IlluminaHumanMethylation450kanno.ilmn12.hg19 if gometh the array type is "450K".
-For the EPIC array, the annotation package IlluminaHumanMethylationEPICanno.ilm10b4.h is used.
-To use a different annotation package, please supply it using the anno argument.
-In order to get a list which contains the mapped Entrez gene IDS, please use the getMappedEntrezIDs function. gometh tests all GO or KEGG terms, and false discovery rates are calculated using the method of Benjamini and Hochberg (1995).
-The limma functions topGO and topKEGG can be used to display the top 20 most enriched pathways.
-For more generalised gene set testing where the user can specify the gene set/s of interest to be tested, please use the gsameth function.